chandnitin333/my_package/README.md

 #Node Js

+## What is authorization and authentication

+## what is middleware   use any  milddlware function in  your  application

+## for secure api How to secure the Api's

+## What is JWT token

+## What is rest API

+## Create Server run on 3000 port use express

+## Difference between package.json and package-lock.json files

+## any database like mysql and mongoDB  how to connect database.

+## difference between var let and const

+# MongoDB
+What are indexes in MongoDB?

+Addvantages of MongoDb

+Differance between relation and Non relation DB

 ## What do you mean by Asynchronous API? ☆☆
 Answer: All APIs of Node.js library are aynchronous that is non-blocking.
 It essentially means a Node.js based server never waits for a API to return data.